 The staffing challenges of this school year had dramatic impact on both the actual expenditures and the delivery of instruction.
 Edgenuity (Imagine Learning) provided a virtual, certificated teaching platform to accommodate the lack of credentialed teachers starting the year.
-Because credentialed Enrichment Teachers were not found, ARMS saved FTE.
+Because credentialed Enrichment Teachers were not found, ECMS saved FTE.
 The addition of an Athletic Coordinator was extra FTE.
+Unanticipated curriculum purchases this year included Amplify, and IXL for intervention.